FrontEndFoxes/curriculum/workshop/minis/mini1.md

 }
 ```

-And of course we need to bind it to the 'Like' button:
+And of course we need to bind it to the 'Like' button in the top card:

 ```html
 <v-btn icon @click="addToFavorites">